omics-datascience/modulector/README.md

 `https://modulector.multiomix.org/diseases/?ordering=disease&search=leukemia&page_size=3`

-**It will be indicated for each service which fields are available for filtering, sorting and/or searching**.
+**It will be indicated for each service which fields are available for filtering, sorting, and/or searching**.

 ## Services

 ### MiRNA target interactions

 Receives a miRNA and/or a gene symbol and returns a paginated vector.
 Each vector entry represents a miRNA-Gene interaction.
-If no gene symbol is entered, all mirna interactions are returned.
-If a mirna is not entered, all gene interactions are returned.
+If no gene symbol is entered, all miRNA interactions are returned.
+If a miRNA is not entered, all gene interactions are returned.
 If both are entered, the interaction of mirna with the gene is returned.

 - URL: `/mirna-target-interactions`
 - Query params:
   - `mirna`: miRNA (Accession ID or name in mirBase) to get its interactions with different genes targets.
-  - `gene`: gene symbol to get its interactions with different miRNAs targets.
+  - `gene`: gene symbol to get its interactions with different miRNA targets.
   - `score`: numerical score to filter the interactions (only interactions with a score greater than or equal to the parameter value are returned).
 The value of this score is provided by the mirDip database.
-  - `include_pubmeds`: if its value is 'true', the endpoint also returns a list of links to Pubmed where the mirnas are related to the genes (this may affect Modulector's response time).
-Default is 'false'.
+  - `include_pubmeds`: if its value is 'true', the endpoint also returns a list of links to Pubmed where the miRNAs are related to the genes (this may affect Modulector's response time).
+The default is 'false'.
-*NOTE*: mirna or gene are required
+*NOTE*: `mirna` or `gene` are required
 - Functions:
   - Ordering fields: `gene` and `score`
   - Filtering fields: filtering is not available for this service